Jonathan2251/lbd/_sources/gpu.txt

 Since the hardware of graphic card and software graphic driver can be changed, the compiler is run on-line which means compile the shaders program when it is run at first time.
-The shaders program is C-like syntax and can be compiled in few mini-seconds [#onlinecompile]_.
-So, add up this few mini-seconds of on-line compile time in running OpenGL program is a good choice for dealing the cases of driver software or gpu hardware changes.
+The shaders program is C-like syntax and can be compiled in few mini-seconds, add up this few mini-seconds of on-line compile time in running OpenGL program is a good choice for dealing the cases of driver software or gpu hardware changes [#onlinecompile]_.

 OpenGL Shader compiler
 -----------------------